 A traffic data visualization system based on the framework is used to visualize traffic situation for Twin Cities metropolitan.
 The system uses map data and traffic data from the Traffic Management Center of Minnesota Department of Transportation.
 The sensor network monitors the occupancy and volume of traffic on the road.
-Figure 3 shows the result of visualization.

-The left panel is a 3D virtual world in X3D, and the right panel is a 2D map in SVG.
+Figure 4 shows the result of visualization.
+The left panel is 3D virtual world in X3D, and right panel is 2D map in SVG.
 The 2D map provides an overview of the traffic network in twin cities.
-It also provides navigation for the 3D virtual world.
-If the user moves a mouse in the map, the viewpoint in the 3D virtual world will change accordingly.
-For example, the user moves the mouse over the icon I-394 in the 2D map while in the 3D virtual world the user's viewpoint moves close to the highway I-394.
-The user can also use the mouse or a key to freely control the 3D viewpoint.
-The navigation facilities include zoom in, zoom out, walk, fly, pan, rotate, etc.
+It is also a navigator of the 3D virtual world.
+If user move mouse in the map, the viewpoint in the 3D world will change correspondingly.
+For example, user moves mouse over the icon I394 in 2D map, in the 3D world, user's viewpoint will move close to the highway I394.
+User can also use mouse or key to control the viewpoint in 3D freely.
+The navigation facilities are provided such as zoom in, zoom out, walk, fly, pan, rotate, etc.